inkVerb/VIP/301-shell/Lesson-10.md

 ## Rule 1: You CAN'T put an array inside an array
 ## Rule 2: Associative arrays need this first `declare -A ARRAYNAME`
-## Rule 3: Choose associative or indexed
+## Rule 3: Choose associative or key-indexed
 EITHER
 ### associative: `MyArry=([key]=frst [ky2]=sec) ..
 MyArry[key] MyArry[ky2]`
 OR